-One of the most causes of errors occuring Windows is surprisingly just an incorrectly set Date & Time.
+One of the most causes of errors occurring Windows is surprisingly just an incorrectly set Date & Time.
 This may seem unrelated to this complicated error but it’s a commonly overlooked mistake.

 1. Open the Start menu by clicking on Start or simply pressing the Windows key on your keyboard.
 In the search bar, type in Date & Time settings.

-2. Make sure that Set Time and Time Zone automatically are activated.
+2. Make sure that the Set Time and Time Zone automatically are activated.